 Vaping affects your oral health in two main ways, both of which increase your risk of getting severe cavities:

-- It causes dry mouth – Vaping liquid contains an ingredient called propylene glycol that breaks down into acids that lead to dry mouth.
+- It causes dry mouth – Vaping liquid contains an ingredient called propylene glycol that breaks down into acids.
+These acids reduce your salivary flow, which leads to dry mouth.
 Normally, saliva neutralizes acids and has a natural anti-cavity effect.
 With dry mouth, you lose this protection.
-Dry mouth is also harmful to the soft tissues in your mouth, which need moisture to stay healthy.
-Dry mouth also causes bad breath as well.
+Dry mouth also causes bad breath and is harmful to the soft tissues in your mouth, which need moisture to stay healthy.

 - It increases plaque – Glycerin is another ingredient in vaping liquid that’s often combined with various flavors.
 Since it’s very sticky, it increases the plaque levels in your mouth and makes it easier for cavity-causing bacteria to adhere to your teeth.